In this class, we’ll learn how to use the package

 add a column in your data set and now weight is no longer the 6th column

 but the 7th.
-If your code has something like df[,6]
+If your code has something like df[,6] you may

 no longer be analyzing weight, but whatever column was inserted.
 This is